Zheng Zheng: International career

 Zheng would play for the Chinese under-20 national team that took part in the 2008 AFC U-19 Championship where he played in all four games for China in a tournament where they were knocked out in the quarterfinals.
 Zheng would still move up to the Chinese under-23 national team where he played in the 2008 East Asian Games.
 He played in two games as China were knocked out in the group stage.
 Zheng would also make the squad that took part in the 2010 Asian Games; however, he was injured throughout the tournament and didn't make any appearances.

-Zheng made his first appearance for the Chinese national team on 6 October 2011 in a friendly match against United Arab Emirates.
-Zheng scored his first two international goals on 15 November 2011 in a 4–0 win against Singapore during 2014 FIFA World Cup qualification.
+Zheng made his debut for the Chinese national team on 6 October 2011 in a 2-1 home win against United Arab Emirates in an international friendly match.
+Zheng scored his first two international goals on 15 November 2011 in a 4–0 away win against Singapore during 2014 FIFA World Cup qualification.

 Career statistics

 Club

-Statistics accurate as of match played 31 January 2023.
+Statistics accurate as of match played 11 February 2025.